Coaxing secrets from drifting art

 "The work witnessed — and in a sense lived through — a war that remains an enduring humiliation in Chinese history.
 The once-magnificent Haizhu Fort and the enormous Haizhu Rock no longer exist; what remains is only the crystallization of the painter's emotion," he says.

-During the Second Opium War (1856-60), Britain launched military action using the so-called Arrow Incident as a pretext.
+During the Second Opium War, Britain launched military action using the so-called Arrow Incident as a pretext.
 On Oct 25, 1856, British forces captured Haizhu Fort, seizing all 50 of its cannons, Kuang writes in his book China Trade — Qing Dynasty Guangdong Historical Paintings.

-Kuang notes many similar paintings are mislabeled "The Dutch Folly", a label he considers unreliable as they often depict structures instead of the Haizhu Fort.
+Kuang says many Guangzhou oil paintings of forts are labeled "The Dutch Folly", a label he considers unreliable as they often depict structures instead of the Haizhu Fort.

-The note stated the painting had been purchased in 1845 by William Roache, who served aboard a 74-gun warship.
+When the painting arrived, Kuang made an astonishing discovery.
+Affixed to the back was an old handwritten note, a detail the seller had never mentioned.
+The note stated that the painting, titled The Dutch Folly, had been purchased in China in 1845 by William Roache, who served aboard a 74-gun warship.

 It is a piece of evidence preserved by the family of a British marine that reclaims a moment of fierce and effective Chinese resistance.

-The note provides a dramatic eyewitness account unknown for at least one and a half centuries: Lord John Churchill, the commander, was killed by fire from a Chinese fort while speaking with Roache at a gunport.
+Written by a descendant of the original owner, the note provided a dramatic eyewitness account that remained unknown for at least one and half centuries: Lord John Churchill, the commander of the warship, was killed by fire from a Chinese fort while speaking with William Roache at an open gunport.

-This stands in stark contrast to official British records, which claimed the commander died of a long illness and was buried in Macao.
+This account stands in stark contrast to the official British records, which, according to Kuang's research, claimed the commander died of a "long illness — brain edema" and was buried in Macao.

 "Only after it arrived did I realize the note was even more important," says Kuang.